sveltejs/cli/community-addon-template/README.md

 npx sv add --community npm:addon-package-name
 ```

-After that, feel free to open a pull request to [`sv`](https://github.com/sveltejs/cli) and add your addon to the [community list](/community-addons/).
+After that, feel free to open a pull request to [`sv`](https://github.com/sveltejs/cli) and add your add-on to the [community list](/community-addons/).

 ## Things to be aware of

-Community addons are **not permitted** to have any external dependencies outside of `@sveltejs/cli-core`.
+Community add-ons are **not permitted** to have any external dependencies outside of `@sveltejs/cli-core`.
 If the use of a dependency is absolutely necessary, then they can be bundled using a bundler of your choosing (e.g. Rollup, Rolldown, tsup, etc.).